polar-app/polar-app/content/docs/spaced-repetition.md

 Polar supports Anki sync and our own native flashcard and spaced repetition based on similar technology and concepts.

-Read our documentation on <a href="/docs/anki-sync-for-spaced-repetition.html">Anki sync</a>.
+Read our documentation on <a href="https://getpolarized.io/docs/anki-sync-for-spaced-repetition.html">Anki sync</a>.

 # Start Review

-Polar allows you to review annotations directly and you can go to the annotation view and then select "Start Review" which will review ten cards at a time.
+Polar allows you to review annotations directly by going to the annotation view and selecting "Start Review" which will review ten cards at a time.

 <p class="text-center">
 <img class="img-fluid border" src="https://i.imgur.com/FNEYGTj.png">
 </p>

-When you create an annotation or flashcard, they will then be scheduled for the future so that you can review them at a later date.
+When you create an annotation or flashcard, they will be scheduled for the future so that you can review them at a later date.

 # User Interface